optozorax/unasanu/content/en/index.md

 I presented all this to emphasize that cellular automata are not just toys, but serious concepts worthy of representing fundamental physics.

-## Analogy with Physics
+## Analogy with physics

-{{ admonition_start(color="gray", title="💬 Quote from the article Cellular automata with 2 temporal dimensions [\[15\]]") }}
+{{ admonition_start(color="gray", title="💬 Quote from the article Cellular automata with 2 temporal dimensions [\[15\]](http://dmishin.blogspot.com/2014/06/cellular-automata-with-2-temporal.html)") }}
-Cellular automata serve as excellent representations of 'toy physics', which we understand from the bottom up.
-In the real world, we observe complex phenomena and can only make educated guesses about the underlying principles (this is what physicists do).
-The realm of cellular automata is the exact opposite: the underlying principles are known, and the behavior of complex systems is the subject of study.
+Cellular automata are good examples of "toy physics", that we know bottom-up.
+In the real word, we observe complex phenomena and can only deduce underlying principles (that's what physicists do).
+In the world of cellular automata the situation is the opposite: basic rules are given but the behavior of complex systems is a subject of research.
 {{ admonition_end() }}

 The "Game of Life" automaton has a variety of intriguing properties:
 * Laws of physics and matter are separated from each other.